AvaneeshKhandekar/Text-Unredactor/README.md

 - Counts Redacted word length and number of spaces to add to features.
 - Counts the number of capitalized letters and the sentence length (in terms of words).
 - Extracts the previous and next words and their respective POS tags based on the tokenized sentence.
-- Uses apcy to extract named entities and add to features.
+- Uses SpaCy to extract named entities and their frequencies and add to features.
-- Uses SpaCy to identify syntactic dependencies in the sentence and add to features.
+- Uses SpaCy to identify number of sentences.
 - Returns a dictionary of features.

 #### - `transform_features(df, count_vectorizer, tfidf_vectorizer, dict_vectorizer):`